opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/list-to-map.md

 ### Example: `flatten` set to false

-The following example `pipeline.yaml` sets `flatten` to `false`, causing the processor to out values from the generated map as a list.
+The following example `pipeline.yaml` sets `flatten` to `false`, causing the processor to output values from the generated map as a list.

 ```yaml
 pipeline: